smaurice101/readthedocs/docs/source/tmlbuilds.rst

    .. figure:: sol11.png

-STEP 0. **tml-airflow -> dags -> tml-solutions** - you will see the following as shown in figure below:
+STEP 0. **tml-airflow -> dags -> tml-solutions**
 ----------------------------------

+ You will see the following as shown in figure below

    .. figure:: sol1.png